Ms. Gokturk DUE _________________________

 “Would you kill someone you loved to spare them pain?”
 Crake asks Jimmy.
 Explore this statement from different perspectives and whom is spared the pain.

-Discuss the Hero’s Journey Monomyth as it pertains to Snowman’s journey.
+Discuss Joseph Campbell’s Hero’s Journey Monomyth as it pertains to Snowman’s journey.